glenlakehoa/declaration/08-article8-use-rules.md

 <li>IN THE EVENT OF ANY DISPUTE ARISING CONCERNING A PARTY WALL, UNDER ANY PROVISION OF THIS ARTICLE, SUCH DISPUTE SHALL BE SETTLED BY ARBITRATION AS PROVIDED UNDER THE LAWS OF THE STATE OF SOUTH CAROLINA AS THEY ARE NOW OR HEREAFTER AMENDED (SECTION 15—48-10 et.seq.
 CODE OF LAWS OF SOUTH CAROLINA, 1976, AS AMENDED).
 </li></ol>

-*(Article 8.38 was added by the Supplementary Declaration in Deed Book 82-R, Page 926 - Ed.)*
+[^1]: Article 8.38 was added by the Supplementary Declaration in Deed Book 82-R, Page 926 - Ed.